Losant/losant-docs/docs/mqtt/arduino.md

-# Arduino SDK
+# Arduino MQTT Client

-The Losant Arduino SDK is a C++ library designed to work on a variety of Arduino compatible boards.
-The library is open source and <a href="https://github.com/Losant/losant-sdk-arduino" target="_blank">available on GitHub</a>.
+The Losant Arduino MQTT Client is a C++ library designed to work on a variety of Arduino compatible boards.
+The library is open source and <a href="https://github.com/Losant/losant-mqtt-arduino" target="_blank">available on GitHub</a>.

 Below is a basic example for connecting and Arduino board with an Arduino 101 WiFi Shield.